 Blue Lotus Assembly was founded in the late 1900s by An-shu Stephen K. Hayes, well-known book author and teacher of the Asian martial arts and meditation sciences.

 Fundamental practice is based on Japanese and Tibetan esoteric traditions.
-The organization behind the training is referred to as the Blue Lotus Assembly, the name of which is derived from the Shoren-In Blue Lotus Temple of Kyoto, former temple home of the poet priest Jien (1155-1225), 62nd Zasu Headmaster of Tendai, whose name inspired the Dharma name given to Blue Lotus Assembly founder Stephen Kinryu-Jien Hayes.
+The organization behind the training is referred to as the Blue Lotus Assembly.
+The name is derived from the Shoren-In Blue Lotus Temple of Kyoto, former temple home of the poet priest Jien (1155-1225), 62nd Zasu Headmaster of Tendai, whose name inspired the Dharma name given to Blue Lotus Assembly founder Stephen Kinryu-Jien Hayes.

 In his youth, Stephen K. Hayes was driven by questions of a spiritual nature, but the cultural climate of the mid-1900s American Midwest offered little in the way of encouragement in his quest.
 Seeking directions and answers as a teenager, he immersed himself in activity at his family church, heading youth groups and assisting ministers in services and ceremonies.

 The 1970s were turbulent, awkward, and disjointed years for Stephen K. Hayes.
 He struggled to force aside his spiritual inclinations and take his expected place in workaday world contemporary Western society.
 Eventually compelled to abandon conventionality, he set out on a path that led him to Japan, India, and Tibet, and to the reaffirmation of the validity and importance of his spiritual life quest.

 He was initiated into the Japanese yamabushi mountain ascetic practice in the summer of 1987.
 He carries the title Dai-Sendatsu in the Koryu Shugen Honshu tradition of Mt.
 Koshikidake of Yamagata, Japan.

-He took Tokudo ordination vows from Japanese esoteric vajrayana teacher Clark Jikai Choffy on the full moon of May 1991.
+He took Tokudo ordination vows from Japanese esoteric vajrayana teacher Clark Jikai Choffy in 1991.
 Rev. Jikai received his training under the direction of Archbishop Jion Haba of the Reisho-In Temple in Tokyo.